 With the OnePlus 8 series, the company has finally hit it out of the park.
 The hardware is flagship grade and makes next-to-no omissions to reach that pinnacle of performance.
-The phone has the best display we’ve tested, the cameras finally match up to the competition, and yes, it even has an IP68 rating.
+The phone has the best display we’ve tested at the time, the cameras finally match up to the competition, and yes, it even has an IP68 rating.

 However, with all the improvements comes a justifiable increase in price.
 Touching almost $1,000, the OnePlus 8 series is a far cry from the flagship-killing, value-focused hardware OnePlus started off with.
 So, what are your options if you don’t want to empty out your wallet for a brand new, power-packed piece of kit?